Mikesch-mp/icingaweb2-module-grafana/doc/03-module-configuration.md

 Name of the custom variable (vars.idontwanttoseeagraph for example) that will disable graphs if set to true.
 Defaults to `grafana_graph_disable`.

 ### theme
 The Grafana theme that will be used.
-Defaults to `light`
+Defaults to `light`.

+### debug
+Show debug informtions if user has permission to see them.
+Defaults to `false`.